kamil-michalski-1/Cyclistic-Bike-Share-Project/project-documentation/03-data_analysis.md

 <li>Analysis is thoroughly documented and easily reproducible, analysis steps and code can be reviewed by others,</li>
 <li>R includes highly specialised packages for data analysis that enable all types of transformations to datasets,</li>
 <li>As opposed to Excel, R can easily and quickly process large amounts of data,</li>
-<li>As opposed to SQL databases (e.g. Big Query) R has capabilities to produce varied and advanced visualisations,</li>
+<li>As opposed to SQL databases (e.g. Big Query), R has capabilities to produce varied and advanced visualisations,</li>
 <li>Through usage of dedicated packages, Posit Cloud Studio can connect to Big Query and access data stored on Google Big Query Cloud through API.<br>

 Key R packages installed and loaded during the analysis include:<br>